gcgworld/High-C/README.md

 ### Shiiiiit........
 Okay fine whatever, but why would you call it High-C?

 Well, you're calling *C functions*, which are pretty low layers of abstraction, from *shell scripts*, which are a somewhat "higher" layer of abstraction....
-That's bullshit.
+I'm..
+Neh.
+That's not real.
+That's total bullshit.
+I'm sorry..

 I ran through a pretty hefty list of names: